pagestudiocms/developers-docs/source/templates/template-overview.md

 **/layouts/**

 This folder contains static HTML pages which may include embeded partial HTML files or not.
-Typically, though not required, these files will include [insertion points](#) where content from the [visual editor](#) can be added during content editing.
+Typically, though not required, these files will include [insertion points](#) where content from the [Visual Editor](/cms/visual-editor/index) can be added during content editing.

 **/partials/**